SteeltoeOSS/Documentation/labs/modernize-dotnet/exercise1.md

 ### Deploy the API

 Using VS Code, create a manifest file named `manifest.yml` for the backend in the `WorkshopService` directory.
 In the begining of the route place the URL used by the frontend application without the protocol i.e. `john-q-smith-1990.cfapps.io`.
 Ensure the route has `/api` after the domain name.
-This instructs cloud foundry to send all requests to the `/api` context path to the backend service while all other requests are routed to the front end.
+This instructs cloud foundry to send all requests to the `/api` context path to the backend service while all other requests are routed to the front.

 Notes:
 * Your frontend app and api must be named differently